Academics

 “Algebra is nothing more than geometry, in words; geometry is nothing more than algebra, in pictures.” --Sophie Germain

-The words of 18th century mathematician, Sophie Germain, reveals the interconnectedness of the two disciplines.
-In Your Math 3 course, armed with a strong foundation in geometry, you will further your understanding of algebraic laws in the context of several settings and with access to more mathematical tools.
+In your Math 3 course, armed with a strong foundation in geometry, you will further your understanding of algebraic laws in the context of several settings and with access to more mathematical tools.
 You will join your fellow students in the investigation and comparison of models of growth, from linear to polynomial to exponential and to logarithmic.
-Indirect variation and rational functions play a large part as we delve into the effective population of the Southern Elephant Seal.
+Indirect variation and rational functions play a large part as we delve into models of decay.

 • Math 3/Pre-Calculus: Navigating the Complex World of Functions